getstates/Lunar/Information.md

 ```
 # 💲 Synpet versions
 Current versions: Free, ~~Paid~~\
-Free has limited access to some of our features, on the other hand paid has unlimited access to our features.
+Paid isn't here yet, since its not 100% done.
 # 👑 Synpet owners
-Synpet is owned by: Match, and Valp(He ain't do shit)
+Synpet is owned by: Match.
 # ✨ Preview of our script:
-lmao not yet.
+S O O N